Archives

 The project

 Surveys are carried out in coastal waters onboard a dedicated zodiac (6 m inflatable boat) around 10 times per month.
-Training will focus on recording data on marine fauna, collecting photos for photo-ID purposes, environmental, marine traffic, geographical (GPS) and dolphins' behavioural data.
+Training will focus on recording data on marine fauna, environment, marine traffic, geographical (GPS) and dolphins' behavioural data.
 Land-based surveys take place in Imperia, in 2 different locations to collect data on the presence/absence of dolphins, fishing boats in activity and marine birds.
 Fieldwork is a great opportunity to get involved and improve skills in cetaceans and marine biodiversity research.
 Both land-based and zodiac surveys are weather-dependent, and their number can change each month.

-Office work (6 hours per day) includes training and lessons for the interns and supervision of all the activities (photo-id work, transcription of data, data entry, skin lesion analysis, QGIS work, etc…)
+Office work (6 hours per day) includes training and lessons for the interns and supervision of all the activities (photo-id work, data transcription, data entry, skin lesion analysis, QGIS work, etc…)

 Where: Imperia, Italy

-boat-based surveys monitoring the presence and distribution of bottlenose dolphins
+Boat-based surveys: Monitoring the presence and distribution of bottlenose dolphins and other marine species.

 This is a great opportunity to get involved in cetacean research, encounter marine biodiversity while gaining fieldwork experience, travel and explore the beautiful Liguria region and support cetacean research and conservation.